SquirtleSquad1988/tic-tac-toe/README.md

 consider styling and layout after the initial requirements were complete.
 As a result, only one wireframe was created:

+11-Feb-2017:
+Improved up the UX by disabling the sign out feature while the user is not signed in.
+Also separated authorization functions into separate modals that fade away when each action is successfully performed.
+Finally added some stying of the game board itself.

 Wireframe:
 http://imgur.com/a/XyZtJ